 Behind any successful IT business is a creative and developing team.

-We are very pleased to have been able to employ our skills and expertise in building a bright future for this sports social network.
+New product development does not only require a good and experienced team but also a team of professionals who can provide digital business consulting.
+We are very pleased to have been able to employ our skills and expertise in building a bright future for this sports social network. .

 The initial project was delivered in record timescales.
 After a kick-off meeting with Sportlobster’s founders on 5th of October 2012, a Private Beta was launched on Amazon Web Services (AWS) on 1st of February 2013.

 Live Beta site was launched on 9th April 2013.